Bearded Dragon

 A bearded dragon can change its color at will (like chameleons!), or even just change certain parts, like its beard.
 They also use this color changing trick to control their body temperature.

-This fact sheet was submitted by animalfunfacts.net fan L.R.
+The facts above were submitted by animalfunfacts.net fan L.R.!
 Thanks for your amazing article!
 Do you want to write a fan fact sheet?